1992–93 Chicago Bulls season

 The 1992–93 Chicago Bulls season was the 27th season for the Chicago Bulls in the National Basketball Association.
 The Bulls entered the regular season as the back-to-back defending NBA champions, having defeated the Portland Trail Blazers in the 1992 NBA Finals in six games, winning their second NBA championship.

+Season summary

+Off-season

-During the off-season, the team acquired Rodney McCray from the Dallas Mavericks, and signed free agent Trent Tucker.
+During the off-season, the team acquired Rodney McCray from the Dallas Mavericks in a three-team trade, and signed free agent Trent Tucker.
 At mid-season, the team signed Darrell Walker, who was previously released by the Detroit Pistons.

+For the season, the Bulls slightly updated their home and road uniforms; the team added a black outline to the player's last name on the back of their white home jerseys, and changed the color of the player's last name from white to black on the back of their red road jerseys.
+The updated uniforms would remain in use until 2004, where they would add their secondary logo on the back of their jerseys.

+Regular season

-After two straight championships, the Bulls would make changes to their starting lineup, replacing John Paxson at point guard with B. J. Armstrong after Paxson went down with a knee injury, and only played 59 games.
-The team won nine of their first eleven games, and posted a 7-game winning streak between December and January, holding a 35–17 record at the All-Star break.
-The Bulls posted another 7-game winning streak between February and March, and would yet again have another successful season finishing in first place in the Central Division with a 57–25 record, and earning the second seed in the Eastern Conference; they also advanced to the Eastern Conference Finals for the fifth consecutive season, becoming the first team since the 1987–88 Boston Celtics to do so.
+After two straight championships, the Bulls changed their starting lineup, replacing John Paxson at point guard with B. J. Armstrong, after Paxson suffered a knee injury and only played 59 games.
+The team won nine of their first eleven games of the regular season, posted a seven-game winning streak between December and January, and later on held a 35–17 record at the All-Star break.
+The Bulls posted another seven-game winning streak between February and March, and had another successful season finishing in first place in the Central Division with a 57–25 record, and earning the second seed in the Eastern Conference; the team qualified for the NBA playoffs for the ninth consecutive year.

 Michael Jordan once again led the league in scoring averaging 32.6 points, 6.7 rebounds, 5.5 assists and 2.8 steals per game, and was named to the All-NBA First Team, while Scottie Pippen averaged 18.6 points, 7.7 rebounds, 6.3 assists and 2.1 steals per game, and was named to the All-NBA Third Team, and Horace Grant provided the team with 13.2 points, 9.5 rebounds and 1.2 blocks per game, and was named to the NBA All-Defensive Second Team.
 In addition, Armstrong contributed 12.3 points and 4.0 assists per game, while off the bench, Scott Williams provided with 5.9 points and 6.4 rebounds per game, and starting center Bill Cartwright contributed 5.6 points per game.
 Jordan and Pippen were both named to the NBA All-Defensive First Team.